chance10113/web-sprint-challenge-advanced-web-applications/README.md

 Build a login form to authenticate your users.

-* [ ] Construct an AXIOS request to retrieve a token from the server.
+* [X] Construct an AXIOS request to retrieve a token from the server.
 You'll use this token to interact with the API
-* [ ] Save the token to localStorage
+* [Z] Save the token to localStorage
-* [ ] Build a `axiosWithAuth` module to create an instance of axios with the authentication header
+* [Z] Build a `axiosWithAuth` module to create an instance of axios with the authentication header
-* [ ] Build a `PrivateRoute` component and use it to protect a route that renders the `BubblesPage` component
+* [Z] Build a `PrivateRoute` component and use it to protect a route that renders the `BubblesPage` component

 #### Consuming the API

-* [ ] When `BubblePages` renders, make a GET request to fetch the color data for your bubbles.
+* [X] When `BubblePages` renders, make a GET request to fetch the color data for your bubbles.
-* [ ] In `ColorList.js`, complete the `saveEdit` and `deleteColor` functions to make AJAX requests to the API to edit/delete data
+* [X] In `ColorList.js`, complete the `saveEdit` and `deleteColor` functions to make AJAX requests to the API to edit/delete data
 * [ ] Watch and enjoy as your app responds to updates in the data.
 Check out `Bubbles.js` to see how this is built.

 #### Testing